MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

 > Applies to: Azure Stack HCI, version 22H2

 These articles describe how to prepare your Active Directory (AD) environment before you deploy Azure Stack HCI, version 22H2.
 To enable the new security model, each component agent on Azure Stack HCI uses a dedicated Group Managed Service Account (gMSA).
 For more information, see [Group Manager Service Accounts](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) overview.

 ## Prerequisites

 Before you begin, make sure you've done the following:

-- Satisfy the [prerequisites](deployment-tool-prerequisites.md) for Azure Stack HCI version 22H2.
+- Satisfy the [prerequisites](deployment-tool-prerequisites.md) for new deployments for Azure Stack HCI version 22H2.
 - Complete the [deployment checklist](deployment-tool-checklist.md).
 - Install the PowerShell module to prepare Active Directory.
 Run the following command:
     ```azurepowershell